MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

     }
 }
 ```
-For more information, see the [`ConnectCallback` handler] (/dotnet/api/system.net.http.socketshttphandler.connectcallback).
+For more information, see the [ConnectCallback handler](/dotnet/api/system.net.http.socketshttphandler.connectcallback).

 Enabling TCP keepalive helps to maintain the connection, especially when the server is placed behind a load balancer and uses NAT for outgoing traffic.
 In this way, the client can promptly detect server failures and switch to another instance without waiting for a timeout.